-Porsche's glass-roofed 911 Targa makes its return for 2007, with both the Targa 4 and Targa 4S hitting showrooms in November 2006.
+Porsche's glass-roofed 911 Targa made a return in 2007, with both the Targa 4 and Targa 4S models.
 The 40-year-old Targa concept, originally named after the grueling Targa Florio race, offered open-air driving courtesy of a removable roof section.
-In recent years that's evolved into an extra-large glass moonroof, and the 2007 Targa preserves this tradition.
+In recent years that's evolved into an extra-large glass moonroof, and the 2008 Targa preserves this tradition.

 All-wheel drive and the panoramic moonroof are standard.
 The roof retracts electrically at any speed, exposing occupants to 4.8 square feet of sky.
 With the roof closed, a glass hatch behind it also opens, allowing access to 8 cubic feet of interior space with the rear seats folded down.
 Engines and transmissions are identical to those in the Carrera 4, which means a 325-hp, 3.6-liter six-cylinder comes in the Targa 4.
 The Targa 4S packs a 3.8-liter six-cylinder that's good for 355 hp.
 Six-speed manual or five-speed Tiptronic automatic transmissions are available in both cars.
 Porsche says that with the manual transmission, the Targa 4 can accelerate from zero to 60 mph in 5.1 seconds; the Targa 4S hits the same mark in 4.7 seconds.
 Back to top